Gregster31/Gregster31/README.md

 ### 🔭 Current Projects
-Working on decoding frequencies from a weather satellite into an image using an old umbrella as the antenna
+Working on decoding frequencies from a weather satellite into an image

 ### 🌱 Current Hobbies